History of Memphis, Tennessee: Recent history

 The entertainer and philanthropist Danny Thomas helped open St. Jude Children's Research Hospital in downtown Memphis in 1962.
 St. Jude specializes in the study and treatment of catastrophic diseases affecting children, especially leukemia and other childhood cancers, AIDS, sickle cell disease, and inherited immune disorders.
 Its success rates and free treatment for its patients have made it one of the most reputable children's hospitals in the world.

 FedEx Corporation (originally, Federal Express) was founded in Little Rock, Arkansas in 1971, but moved its operations to Memphis in 1973 to take advantage of its more extensive airport facilities.
 As Memphis developed as the major hub of operations for FedEx, the Memphis International Airport became the largest airfreight terminal in the world.

-In 1974 Harold Ford, Sr. of Memphis was elected to Congress, becoming the first black elected national official from Tennessee; he was re-elected for several terms.
+In 1974 Harold Ford Sr. of Memphis was elected to Congress, becoming the first black elected national official from Tennessee; he was re-elected for several terms.
 He was one of several Ford brothers who became active in politics in Memphis, Shelby County and the state; his son Harold Ford Jr. also became a Congressman.
 In 1991 the city of Memphis elected its first African-American mayor, Dr. W.W.
 Herenton.

 On December 23, 1988, a tanker truck hauling liquefied propane crashed at the I-40/I-240 interchange in Midtown and exploded, starting multiple vehicle and structural fires.
 The tank was the propelled 125 yd from the crash site into a nearby duplex apartment.
 Nine people were killed and ten were injured.
 It was one of the deadliest motor vehicle accidents in state history and eventually led to the reconstruction of the interchange where it occurred.

+21th century

+Federal intervention

+On September 12, 2025, President Donald Trump announced the deployment of National Guardsmen to Memphis, Tennessee, saying that "Memphis is deeply troubled."
+On September 15, 2025, Trump signed a presidential memorandum ordering the deployment of federal law enforcement as part of a task force with Tennessee's National Guard.
+On October 1, 2025, the presence of federal law enforcement increased in Memphis.
+U.S. Attorney General Pam Bondi, Secretary of Defense Pete Hegseth, and White House Deputy Chief of Staff Stephen Miller visited Memphis.
+They addressed law enforcement officers from various agencies, declaring it was a long-term operation.
+Miller said, "We are going to bulldoze the criminal elements in this city, and therefore liberate the law-abiding citizens."
+Pam Bondi said in a social media post that the Memphis Safe Task Force had made more than 50 arrests over two days.
+Tennessee Governor Bill Lee indicated that he believed that any deployment of National Guard troops would include no more than 150 unarmed personnel.